Local Expert Guest

-For next-level cocktails, head further Downtown to MLG.
-This restaurant is next to Sweet Pete’s, a candy store for kids of all ages.
+Head to Sweet Pete’s, a candy store for kids of all ages.
 Afterward, walk two blocks South to The Volstead for a speakeasy-inspired outing.
 Dressed in 1920’s garb, bartenders mix up classic-with-a-twist beverages for a true throwback.

 For a delicious Downtown lunch, head to Bellwether for a unique take on the typical soup and sandwich.
 Kids and adults alike will swoon over the made-in-house soft serve.

 The newly opened Cowford Chop House is Downtown’s first locally owned steakhouse, offering delicious steaks, fresh seafood, and a rooftop bar with craft cocktails and local beer.
 The views can’t be beat!